 At present, 100% of female employees who give birth take childcare leave.
-Among male employees, four employees took childcare leave in FY 2018.
+Among male employees, one or two employees took childcare leave each year over the period from FY 2014 to FY 2016.
 In addition, many employees have used our system of shortened working hours to allow them to combine working and raising children.